A 10-week course full of Wisdom, Happiness, Love & Unity

 How the course works

-A tutor presents philosophical ideas, and leads a discussion based on what arises in the group.
-Being practical rather than academic, the emphasis is on personal knowledge and experience.
-Students are encouraged neither to accept nor reject the ideas put forward, but to test them in practice for themselves, in the light of their own experience.
+A tutor presents philosophical ideas or questions, and leads a discussion based on what arises in the group.
+Profound teachings of the wise may be considered and being practical rather than academic, the emphasis is on experience.
+Students are encouraged neither to accept nor reject the ideas presented, but to test the veracity of them in practice for themselves, in the light of their own experience.
+Students bring their observations and questions to the group and everyone learns through such sharing of experience.

 Course Prospectus: A breakdown of the 10 week course